gbanuel3/Flix/README.md

 Describe any challenges encountered while building the app.

+I tried implementing a searchBar but I couldn't find a way to connect it to a connectionView.
+I kept getting an exception error and it seemed that data was not being passed into the searchBar data structures correctly (or maybe one of my outlet connections was incorrect).
+I will continue to work on this before the deadline.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.